It’s pumpkin season and there’s no reason to leave your best friend out of the delicious fun. Pumpkin is good for your pupper and mine love it.

 You probably noticed the shaved part of her leg.
-She was diagnosed with lymphoma in October and started treatment.
-Her veins aren’t easy to find, so they needed to shave some hair off to get to them.
+She was diagnosed with lymphoma in October of 2016 and started treatment.

 Brenna update: She’s been in remission for about 6 months and is doing well.
-She is a bit of an oldster, but she is still bossing us all!
+She is a bit of an oldster now, but she is still bossing us all!

-While she’s being treated it’s impossible to not spoil her a little.
-Plus, if a treat can get some oats, coconut oil, pumpkin, whole wheat and cranberries in her, it’s a win-win to me.
+If a treat can get some oats, coconut oil, pumpkin, whole wheat, and cranberries in her, it’s a win-win to me.

 The most important thing is that you cook them long enough to dry them out well, or you’ll need to store some in the fridge or freezer so they don’t get moldy before you use them.